Mission, vision and values

 HRCC Collaborative Forum (HCPF, RAEs, Child Welfare, Counties)

-The purpose of the HRCC (HCPF, RAEs, Child Welfare, Counties) Collaborative forum is to improve coordination and alignment of policies and practices across the Department of Health Care Policy and Financing (HCPF), the Regional Accountable Entities (RAEs), the Colorado Department of Human Services (CDHS), and the Colorado Counties to ensure timely service delivery to child welfare involved children and their families.
-More information can be found here.
+The purpose of the HRCC (HCPF, RAEs, Child Welfare, Counties) Collaborative Forum is to improve coordination and alignment of policies and practices across the Department of Health Care Policy and Financing (HCPF), the Regional Accountable Entities (RAEs), the Colorado Department of Human Services (CDHS), and the Colorado Counties to ensure timely service delivery to child welfare involved children and their families.
+Read more about the HRCC Collaborative Forum.